MarcoMuellner/domaindrivenjs/docs/guide/core/domain-services.md

 ## Next Steps

-Now that you understand domain services, you should explore some of our [Advanced Topics](/guide/advanced/) to learn more about extending Domainify and applying these patterns in complex domains.
+Now that you understand domain services, you might want to learn about:

+- [Aggregates](./aggregates.md) - Clusters of domain objects that are treated as a unit
+- [Domain Events](./domain-events.md) - Notifications of significant occurrences in the domain
+- [Testing Domain Services](../advanced/testing.md#testing-domain-services) - Advanced techniques for testing domain services